 What do you like best about WSU and Pullman?

-: I like the community environment.
+Rosie: I like the community environment.
 I like the fact that everyone supports each other … Players from all the different sports go to each others' games.
 I think that's awesome.

 What advice do you have young kids who want to get really good at basketball?

-: Number one is to just have fun.
+Rosie: Number one is to just have fun.
 Always come to the gym with a positive attitude.
 Work hard and keep that smile on your face even when the going might get tough.

 What do Wilt Chamberlain and Rosie Tarnowski have in common?

-Editor's note: In 2008 Rosie received the Markward Memorial Award, becoming the first female to be honored in the 62-year history of the award as the city of Philadelphia's outstanding senior player.
+Rosie: (Big laugh) We're both from Philadelphia (laugh).
+I don't really think there's much of a comparison other than that, (laugh) but we did both receive the same award in high school.
+(Editor's note: In 2008 Rosie received the Markward Memorial Award, becoming the first female to be honored in the 62-year history of the award as the city of Philadelphia's outstanding senior player.
 Wilt Chamberlain won the same award in 1955.)

 Which victory would be sweeter, a Super Bowl for the Eagles, a World Series for the Phillies, or the NBA title for the 76ers?

-: A World Series for the Phillies for sure.
+Rosie: A World Series for the Phillies for sure.
 I'm a really big Phillies fan.

 THE TARNOWSKI FILE

 |A 6-1 guard/forward from Philadelphia.
 As a senior she led Archbishop Wood High School to a 23-3 record and was named Associated Press third-team all-state.
 Her dad played professional basketball overseas.|

 She has been a mainstay for the Cougars the last two seasons, starting 46 games over that span and averaging more than 25 minutes per contest.
 Collected 138 rebounds, 121 points, 21 steals and 10 blocks as a sophomore last season.
 Pursuing a degree in communications.

 Rosie: Nope! (laugh) There's only one place to find a good Philly Cheesesteak and that's in Philly.

 What other schools offered you scholarships and why did you choose WSU?

-: Back home there were a number of schools from that area, plus New Mexico, Northern Arizona and others.
+Rosie: Back home there were a number of schools from that area, plus New Mexico, Northern Arizona and others.
 I chose WSU because I loved the community and I really love the coaches.
 And I believe in what we're trying to do here and that's build a championship team.